alex-bellon/til/README.md

 ## June 2020

+### Wed June 3
+- [Schaefer's Dichotomy Theorem](https://en.wikipedia.org/wiki/Schaefer%27s_dichotomy_theorem) states that there are 6 classes of SAT problems that are in P, while all of the rest are NP-complete.
+The 6 classes are
+  - all relations which are not constantly false are true when all its arguments are true;
+  - all relations which are not constantly false are true when all its arguments are false;
+  - all relations are equivalent to a conjunction of binary clauses;
+  - all relations are equivalent to a conjunction of Horn clauses;
+  - all relations are equivalent to a conjunction of dual-Horn clauses;
+  - all relations are equivalent to a conjunction of affine formulae.
+- [Warhol superstars](https://en.wikipedia.org/wiki/Warhol_superstars) were a clique of New York City personalities promoted by the pop artist Andy Warhol during the 1960s and early 1970s.
+These personalities appeared in Warhol's artworks and accompanied him in his social life, epitomizing his famous dictum, "In the future everyone will be famous for fifteen minutes".
+Warhol would simply film them, and declare them "superstars".

 ### Tue June 2
 - While reading some articles about package manager security, I learned that `npm` does not require the code in your published package to match the code in your git repo.
 In fact, `npm` doesn't require you to have a public mirror of your code at all.
 - I learned the difference between a package and a module in `npm`.
 The `npm` registry contains packages, many of which are also Node modules, or contain Node modules.